YOLOv9 for Fracture Detection in Pediatric Wrist Trauma X-ray Images: Method

 \subsection{Data Processing and Augmentation}

 Fig \ref{fig:2} illustrates the flowchart of the experiments conducted in this study.
 Since the publisher of the GRAZPEDWRI-DX \cite{nagy2022pediatric} dataset did not provide predefined training, validation, and test sets, we randomly assigned 70\% to training set, 20\% to validation set, and 10\% to test set during the data processing.
 Moreover, due to the limited brightness diversity of low-featured X-ray images, models trained only on these images may not generalize well to X-ray images in other environments.
-To enhance the robustness of the model, we employed data augmentation techniques to extend the training set.
+To enhance the robustness \cite{ansari2022lightweight,mohanty2022toward,ansari2023dense} of the model, we followed the data augmentation technique used by Ju \emph{et al.} \cite{ju2023fracture} to extend the training set.
 Specifically, we fine-tuned the contrast and luminance of the X-ray images using the addWeighted function from the OpenCV library.